davidbuch/usa_covid_data/README.md

 covid_deaths.plot(legend = None)
 ```

-## Data Sources
+## Raw Data Sources

 1. Cases and Deaths - NYT COVID-19 GitHub Repository
 2. U.S. State Populations (total and by age) - U.S. Census Bureau
 3. U.S. State Vaccinations - Our World in Data
 4. COVID-19 Delta Variant Prevalence - U.S. CDC, U.S. Department of Health and Human Services

+## Reproducing the Cleaned Data

+### 1. Software and platform

+The data was originally downloaded and the cleaning and processing scripts were run on a 2014 Macbook Air, using MacOS Catalina version 10.15.6.

+The processing scripts are written in the R statistical programming language, and were run on R version 4.0.5.

+The scripts make use of certain R add-on packages, available in the CRAN repository:

+*

+### 2. Map of documentation

+usa_covid_data:

+* README.md [you are here]
+* Data/
+  * RawData/
+    * Raw Data Files [may include simulated data, or data you've collected]
+    * Metadata/
+      * Data Sources Guide
+        * For existing data,: bib citation, instructions to obtain, note on the avialability of a code book
+        * For generated data: note on construction, avail of codebook
+      * Codebook1
+      * Codebook2
+      * ...
+  * CleanData/
+    * Clean Data Files
+    * Data Appendix
+      * This is a very cool idea, combination of a codebook and basic EDA.
+See https://www.projecttier.org/tier-protocol/protocol-4-0/root/data/analysisdata/data-appendixfile/
+* Scripts/
+  * ProcessingScripts/
+  * The Master Script

+### 3. Instructions for reproducing the cleaned data

+Run "Scripts/MasterScript.R".
+This will call data cleaning scripts inside the Scripts/ProcessingScripts/ directory, which load data from the Data/RawData/ directory and then save the cleaned data in Data/CleanData.

 ## License

-Please use and distribute freely, with appropriate citation of this project as well as the original providers of the raw data.
+Please use and distribute freely, with appropriate citation of this project as well as the original sources of the raw data.